Travel and tourism will be changed forever. We asked seven leading thinkers for their predictions.

-Indonesia’s relatively weak score is due to a relatively small financial stimulus.
-The government's offering of income support is unlikely to help the nearly 60 percent of Indonesians who work in the informal sector.
+Indonesia’s weak score is due to a relatively small financial stimulus.
+Despite the government offering income support, this is unlikely to help the nearly 60 percent of Indonesians who work in the informal sector.

 - Financial stimulus as share of GDP 4.4%

 - Debt forebearance 1

 Indonesia’s strong score is brought down by the fact that its health minister has promoted misinformation related to coronavirus, including that it could be prayed away or cured by drinking an herbal remedy mixed by the president.

 - Reliance on science/fact based information 1

 - Press freedom 0